Recipe notes

 This Cauliflower Manchurian recipe is extracted from The Ramadan Cookbook by Anisa Karolia and photography by Ellis Parrinder (Ebury Press).

-Affiliate disclosure: We may earn a commission if you click through and make a purchase from links provided on this page.
-The commission we earn helps towards the cost of running this website.
-Please visit our affiliate marketing disclosure page for more information.
+We may earn a commission if you click and make a purchase from links provided on this page.
+Commissions help support the running of this website.
+Visit our affiliate marketing disclosure page for more information.